Wollivan/SquadronLeader/README.md

 #### My opponent just rolled three 8s on the attack dice, what can I do?

 ##### Hope you have enough Health left and roll very well, that pilot has good aim!

+#### The rules for Split S and Barrel Roll say I can't execute them on the same turn as I gain altitude.
+Does this mean I can't do an Immelmann after a knockout?

+##### No. The altitude gained from an Immelmann does not count, so you could do a Barrel Roll/Split S, then proceed to Immelmann during the attack stage after taking an opponent out!
+(If you do, you'll be one hell of a pilot!)

 ## Downloads